kflu/serman/README.md

       install [options] <service-config>  install a service: serman install app.xml key1=val1,key2=val2,.. uninstall <service_id>              uninstall a service
-      init <serviceId>                    initiate a service config file in the current directory

     Options:

       -h, --help  output usage information

-serman is a language agnostic Windows services manager.
-It helps to quickly and correctly turn any app or script into a Window service.
-The usage pattern is described as below.

-1. The developer writes his/her app (`app.js`) that's meant to be deployed as a service.
-Along with the app, the developer writes a simple manifest file (`app.xml`) by running `serman init app` to describe the service.
-2. The developer uploads the application to the machine using whatever preferable way it is.
-3. The developer runs `serman install app.xml` to install and start the service.
-4. The developer runs `serman uninstall app` to uninstall the service.

 ### Benefits